-Junior Spring/Summer College Search Tips
+Junior Year College Search Tips

 Familiarize yourself with the process.
 Khan Academy has a free resource on the College Admission Process which has good information.
 Remember it's a long process and won't be done in one sitting.
-To do a little at a time this summer is awesome.
+To do a little at a time is awesome, doing more research closer and into the spring/summer.